brenns10/brennan.io/_drafts/whats-an-internet.md

 neighborhood.
 Then, it probably has a larger regional network connecting the small local networks.
 It may even have larger networks connecting each region.
 These different size networks are similar to the different types of roads - residential roads, main roads, and highways.
-But, each ISP has its own organization of its own networks.
-They are free to manage their networks however they like, which is why the ISP networks are sometimes referred to as "Autonomous Systems", or AS's.
+But, each ISP gets to decide how it structures and manages its networks of computers, which is why the ISP networks are sometimes referred to as "Autonomous Systems", or AS's.

 Now, ISPs know that you don't want to communicate solely with their customers.
 So, even though they're competitors, ISPs have to negotiate agreements among